 The rule is narrower than the draft payday rule the CFPB published for comment in June 2016.
 That rule included restrictions on high-cost installment loans, which were left out of the final rule.
 Thursday’s final rule also exempts lenders that make fewer than 2,500 short-term loans a year – generally community banks or credit unions making personal loans to members

-Community banks issue
+Community banks issue statement on rule

 “This exemption will enable community banks the flexibility to continue providing safe and sustainable small-dollar loans to the customers who need it most,” Independent Community Bankers of America President Camden Fine said in a statement.
 While not endorsing the rule, which it has not finished reviewing, the bank industry group noted the exemption.

 Also exempt are “payday alternative loans” authorized by the National Credit Union Administration and advances of earned wages from employers.

 Payday loan industry criticizes rule

 The payday lending industry hotly criticized the regulation, despite its reduction in scope, setting the stage for a fight over its survival in Washington.
 The Community Financial Services Association of America issued a statement calling the rule “hideously complex” and said it will result in consumers being cut off from credit.

 “Millions of American consumers use small-dollar loans to manage budget shortfalls or unexpected expenses,” CEO Dennis Shaul said in the statement.
 “The CFPB’s misguided rule will only serve to cut off their access to vital credit when they need it the most.”